JasonEVE0/Acknowledgement-Blocker/README.md

 This extension works with all chromium based browsers such as chrome, edge and brave.

-This chrome extension is licenced under the MIT licence
+This extension is licenced under the MIT licence.